Gim6626/foss-news-gathering-server/README.md

 # FOSS News Gathering Server

-Server which gathers links from FOSS News sources, store them and provides REST interface to work with.
+Gathers links from FOSS sources, store them and provides REST and admin interface to work with.